 The sudden burst of loneliness that comes after the realization that we are standing amidst billions of planets and galaxies -- encapsulated into film.
 All these personal memoirs, souvenirs, belongings, how insignificant they are when compared to the larger scale of time and space.
 In the future, humans are frozen in time.
 They wait, and wait, and wait, and wait, while contemplating, always longing for nothing but the past.
 In this world, only the emotionless are allowed to progress forward, perhaps the parcels delivered by Yoko are supposed to indicate a wake-up call?
 You can almost feel the emptiness of human sentiment just from the ridiculous size difference between the shoe box, and the mere photograph lying inside; how pathetic we are, from the eyes of a machine, yet Yoko, like Wall- E, she's slowly, very slowly, starting to learn.

-★★★★ review by Noah Smith on Letterboxd
+★★★★ review by Wilson on Letterboxd

 - See all reviews